cloudflare/cloudflare-docs/products/1.1.1.1/src/content/network-operators.md

 Best practices include:

-* Avoiding tunnelling or proxying all queries from a single IP address at high rates.
+* Avoiding tunneling or proxying all queries from a single IP address at high rates.
 Distributing queries across multiple public IPs will improve this without impacting cache hit rates (caches are regional).
 * A high rate of "uncacheable" responses (such as `SERVFAIL`) against the same domain may be rate limited to protect upstream, authoritative nameservers.
-Many authoriative nameservers enforce their own rate limits, and we strive to avoid overloading third party infrastructure where possible.
+Many authoritative nameservers enforce their own rate limits, and we strive to avoid overloading third party infrastructure where possible.

 If you're a network operator and still have outstanding questions, contact `resolver@cloudflare.com` with your use-case and we'll be happy to discuss further.